blukatdevelopment/UnchainedWorldsOld/gm_tools/adventures/WallsOfSanctuary/cast.md

 from the tanned hide of a giant cobra.
 He carries a dagger made from dragon steel, which deals an extra 1d4 fire damage.

+## Prince Anttonen / Kari Kuri
+Prince Anttonen left to Shehport to abandon his royal life and become a simple forager.
+He is pretty easy-going, and is uninterested in being a prince.
+He goes by a different name and will offer to help find the prince when found.

+His relationship with his father is complicated.
+He doesn't hate his father, but the pressures of being a prince were too much for him to stomach, and he felt like he could never live up to his father's standards.

 ## Mardus, chief advisor to the king
 Murdus is an elderly human man dressed in silk gown and adorned with golden jewelry.
 He is straight to the point and has little humor, though he is very